Faculty Information

 The Americans with Disabilities Act (ADA) and Section 504 of the Rehabilitation Act of 1973, as amended, prohibit Utah Valley University from engaging in discrimination on the basis of disability in any program or activity.
 Discrimination is also prohibited in all aspects of employment against persons with disabilities who, with reasonable accommodation, can perform the essential functions of a job.

-Students who believe s/he has been denied program access or otherwise discriminated against because of a disability is encouraged to initiate a grievance by contacting the Accessibility Services Director, Sherry Page at 801-863-8747.
-Employees can contact the ADA Coordinator, Irene Whittier at 801-863-8389.
+Students who believe they have been denied program access or otherwise discriminated against because of a disability are encouraged to initiate a grievance by contacting Sherry Page, the Senior Director of Accessibility Services, at 801-863-7377.
+Employees who require ADA accommodations can contact Cameron Evans, the Assistant Director of Talent, Wellness, and Leaves, at 801-863-8389.

-Upon request, this information is available in alternative formats, such as mp3, Braille, or large print.
-To request this format, email [email protected].
+Upon request, this information is available in alternative formats, such as MP3, Braille, or large print.
+To request this format, please email [email protected].

-UVU values and acknowledges a wide range of faiths and religions as part of our student body, and as such provides accommodations for students.
+UVU values and acknowledges a wide range of faiths and religions as part of our student body, and as such provides religious accommodations for students.
 Religious belief includes the student's faith or conscience as well as the student's participation in an organized activity conducted under the auspices of the student's religious tradition or religious organization.
 The accommodations include reasonable student absences from scheduled examinations or academic requirements if they create an undue hardship for sincerely held religious beliefs.
-For this to occur, the student must provide a written notice to the instructor of the course for which the student seeks said accommodation prior to the event.
+To receive accommodation, the student must provide a written notice to the instructor of the course prior to the day of the event.

-The UVU campus has a place for meditation, prayer, reflection, or other forms of individual religious expression as is described at https://www.uvu.edu/interfaith/reflectioncenter
+The UVU campus also has a Reflection Center for meditation, prayer, reflection, or other forms of individual religious expression.
+More information can be found at https://www.uvu.edu/interfaith/reflectioncenter.